Responsible Mineral Sourcing

 (1) Epson undergoes RBA Validated Assessment Program (VAP) audits at its manufacturing sites.

-All sites that underwent a VAP audit between 2023 and 2024 were found to be in conformity with RBA's criteria for the responsible sourcing of minerals (D7 in the RBA Code of Conduct and E3 in the RBA VAP audit standard).
+All sites that underwent a VAP audit by 2025 were found to be in conformity with RBA's criteria for the responsible sourcing of minerals (D7 in the RBA Code of Conduct and E3 in the RBA VAP audit standard).

 Epson Engineering (Shenzhen) Ltd. China Printers